raseels-repos/golang-saas-starter-kit/cmd/web-api/README.md

 curl --user "twin@example.com:SecretString" -X POST http://127.0.0.1:3001/v1/oauth/token
 ```

 It is best to put the resulting token in an environment variable like `$TOKEN`.
+Notice that security tokens have an `expiry` date.

 ####2.
 Adding Token as Environment Variable